maxRebus/simple-dropbox-uploader/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-1-file 50-rows dropbox uploader.
+Dropbox uploader.
 Take what you want from `stdin` and put to DropBox using API v2.
 Based on [this](https://github.com/dropbox/dropbox-sdk-python/tree/main/example/back-up-and-restore) dropbox-api example.

-> #### :warning: I write **Simple Dropbox Uploader** mainly for my purposes, having found nothing like it.
+> #### :warning: I write **Simple Dropbox Uploader** (1 file - 50 rows) mainly for my purposes, having found nothing like it.
 Not tested.
 If you are looking for a better project try [Dropbox Uploader](https://github.com/andreafabrizi/Dropbox-Uploader)

 ## Install